 Hard skills usually involve technical expertise in a particular field.
 In some cases, they may require certifications or courses to show your proficiency.

 These skills can be measured in a clear cut manner.
-When reading a job description, these are the skills that are easy to know if you possess or not.
-Some examples of these hard skills include:
+When reading a job description, hard skills are the skills you can easily identify and know right away if you possess them or not.
+Some examples of hard skills include:

 - Copywriting